PlatformStories/boat-detector/README.md

 # boat-detector

-A GBDX task that detects boats.
-Boats include ships, vessels, speed boats, barges.
+A GBDX task that detects boats at sea or at the dock.
+Boats include ships, vessels, speed boats, barges and cranes (self- propelled or not).

-There are two types of detections:

-+ singular boat, either at sea or docked;
-+ group of boats, defined as a group of boats which are close to or attached to each other at sea or at the dock.

 The inputs to the task are a 4/8-band multispectral image, its pan-sharpened counterpart and, optionally, a water mask.
 The output is a geojson file with the detection bounding boxes.